yzyhk904/hifi-maximizer-mod/README.md

 # v1.0
 * Initial Release

 # v1.1
 * Stopped the EAS+ scheduling feature for MediaTek CPUs

 # v1.2
 * Stopped camera servers interfering in jitters on audio outputs, and reformatted source codes

 # v1.3
 * Realme support (/proc/sys/vm/direct_swappiness)

 # v1.4
 * Moved scattered functions into "functions.sh" together, and treated IO Schedulers more rigorously

 # v2.0
 * Supported audio policy configuration XML files for "disable a2dp offload", "force-disable a2dp offload", and so on
 # v2.1
 * The GPU frequency became to be fixed really at the max frequency for Qualcomm Soc and MediaTek SoC

+# v2.2
+* Set new properties related to an audio scheduling

 ##